mlopstemplates/purge-cache-cloudflare-zone/README.md

   deploy:
     runs-on: ubuntu-latest
     steps:

-    # Put steps here to build your site, deploy it to a service, etc.
+    # Put other steps here if you'd like, i.e. to build your site, deploy it to a service, etc.
     - name: Purge cache
-      uses: jakejarvis/cloudflare-purge-action@master
+      uses: Jonakemon/purge-cache-cloudflare-zone
       with:
         cloudflareZone: ${{ secrets.CLOUDFLARE_ZONE }}
         cloudflareApiKey: ${{ secrets.CLOUDFLARE_API_KEY }}